edgeandnode/hardhat-upgrade-check/README.md

 # hardhat-upgrade-check
-A tool to compare the storage layout of your current contracts vs a specific git commit/tag
+A tool to compare the storage layout of your current contracts vs a specific git commit/tag and make sure they are safe to upgrade through a transparent proxy.

 ## Requirements
 - NodeJS >= 14.0